clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 phylogeny that you want to include in the graphic.
 You can do this using the gheatmap() function in the ggtree package.

-We will first read in two made-up .csv files; 1) **primates\_binary\_traits.csv** with presence/absence data for six variables (X1 to X6), and 2) **primates\_continuous.csv** with randomly generated continuous data for four variables (X1 to X4).
+We will first read in two made-up .csv files in the Data folder; 1) **primates\_binary\_traits.csv** with presence/absence data for six variables (X1 to X6), and 2) **primates\_continuous.csv** with randomly generated continuous data for four variables (X1 to X4).